COnflict Causes Hunger

 Gaza

 The escalating conflict in Gaza has made food nearly impossible to find, store or prepare.
 Food systems have collapsed and the risk of famine persists across the Gaza Strip.
-Three-quarters of Gazans rely on food assistance to survive– yet, efforts to bring in vital supplies face increasing challenges.
+Restrictions on humanitarian aid entering Gaza are severe.
+Yet, the U.N.
+World Food Programme continues to provide food, cash and nutrition assistance to families in Gaza.

 Donate Now